ardriveapp/turbo-sdk/README.md

   });
   ```

-  - `topUpWithTokens({ tokenAmount, feeMultiplier })` - Tops up the connected wallet with Credits by submitting a payment transaction for the token amount to the Turbo wallet and then submitting that transaction id to the Turbo for processing.s The `tokenAmount` is the amount of tokens in the token type's smallest unit value (e.g: Winston for arweave token type) to fund the wallet with.
-The `feeMultiplier` is the multiplier to apply to the reward for the transaction to modify its chances of being mined.
-Credits will be added to the wallet balance after the transaction is confirmed on the given blockchains.
+  - `topUpWithTokens({ tokenAmount, feeMultiplier })` - Tops up the connected wallet with Credits by submitting a payment transaction for the token amount to the Turbo wallet and then submitting that transaction id to Turbo Payment Service for processing.
+    - The `tokenAmount` is the amount of tokens in the token type's smallest unit value (e.g: Winston for arweave token type) to fund the wallet with.
+    - The `feeMultiplier` is the multiplier to apply to the reward for the transaction to modify its chances of being mined.
+Credits will be added to the wallet balance after the transaction is confirmed on the given blockchain.

   ```typescript
   const turbo = TurboFactory.authenticated({ signer, token: 'arweave' });